Union of Accountants and Auditors

 The UAA is encouraged to indicate in its SMO Action Plan whether it has public sector accountants as its members and, if so, whether it provides support to this type of membership through training and other educational activities.
 The UAA is also encouraged to consider establishing processes to disseminate information on new and revised IPSASB pronouncements to its members and other stakeholders.

 Although the UAA established an investigative and disciplinary (I&D) system for its members in 2010, that system is not in line with SMO 6.
 The UAA reports that it plans to align the system with the revised SMO 6 requirements.
 The original completion date was moved from June 2016 to February 2017.
-In addition, in 2015–2018, the UAA plans to collaborate with the State Service for Regulating and Supervising of the Financial Market (SSRSFM), the audit regulator, in establishing a unified I&D mechanism for all statutory auditors in Kyrgyzstan.
+In addition, in 2015–2018, the UAA plans to collaborate with the State Service for Regulating and Supervising of the Financial Market (SSRSFM), the audit regulator, in establishing a unified I&D mechanism for all statutory auditors in Kyrgyz Republic.

 As a priority, the UAA is encouraged to compare the I&D policies and processes against the requirements of SMO 6 (please complete Appendix III).
 Once the comparison is completed, actions should be planned to address any gaps.
-In addition, the UAA is encouraged to further develop plans and specific activities to collaborate with the SSRSFM on establishing an I&D mechanism for all professional accountants in Kyrgyzstan that is compliant with SMO 6 requirements.
+In addition, the UAA is encouraged to further develop plans and specific activities to collaborate with the SSRSFM on establishing an I&D mechanism for all professional accountants in Kyrgyz Republic that is compliant with SMO 6 requirements.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.